Sombru/C-piscine/README.md

 # C-piscine
-42-Prague piscine projects
-no prior codeing experience
+42-Prague piscine projects with no prior coding experience
-(I am a failure)